chr15m/cljs-josh/README.md

 When you save your .cljs files they will be hot-loaded into the browser running Scittle.

+You can also install the `josh` command globally: `npm i -g cljs-josh`.

 ### Example

 See [the example](./example) for a basic project to start with.